-back to: [ post index ] or [ keyword tags ]
+back to: [ categories ] or [ keyword tags ]

 A Photographer’s Journey: How a Hasselblad Shaped My Career

 In the summer of ’85, a chance encounter at KEH Camera Brokers led to the acquisition of a Hasselblad camera that transformed my photography career.
+From capturing weddings to portraits, this iconic camera became my steadfast companion and a symbol of my artistic dreams.
+Join me as I recount the story of how a Hasselblad shaped my forty-year journey in the world of photography.

 Shading and Enhancing: The Matte Box Advantage

 I discovered that a matte box, typically used with DSLR and video cameras, can also be an excellent accessory for other camera types, like panoramic and large-format cameras.
+Its main job is to control unwanted light from getting into the camera lens and make it easier to use filters.

 Film and Digital with Iconic Hasselblad Cameras